-My research focuses on empirically studying software developers and enhancing their productivity and effectiveness.
+My research focuses on empirically studying software developers and on using personal and biometric data to improve software developers' productivity and well-being.
 By better understanding what software developers need, what they experience, and how they operate on a daily basis, we will be able to provide better and more tailored support to developers as well as improve their productivity and the quality of the software they produce.
 In particular, I'm interested in:

 - Biometric Sensing: exploring the potential of biometric (aka. psycho-physiological) sensors to measure the difficulty, emotions, and interruptibility developers experience while working, and using these measures to provide better support, such as, by intervening before a developer create a bug or the developer's productivity is impeded.

 Selected publications in this area are: "Using (Bio)Metrics to Predict Code Quality Online."
 (Müller, Fritz.
 ICSE'16), "Sensing Interruptibility in the Office: A Field Study on the Use of Biometric and Computer Interaction Sensors."
 (Züger, Müller, Meyer, Fritz.
 CHI'18), and "Stuck and Frustrated or In Flow and Happy: Sensing Developers’ Emotions and Progress."
 (Müller and Fritz.
 ICSE'14).

 - Information Needs: empirically studying developers’ information needs, and devising developer-centric models that provide easy access to the relevant project information.